calculix/CalculiX-Examples/Test/Meanrot/README.md

 # Stress distribution with mean rotation MPC

-Tested with CGX 2.16 / CCX 2.16pre
+Tested with CGX 2.19 / CCX 2.19

 + Test of mean rotation multipoint constraints
 + Stress distribution for applied moments
-+ Result in version 2.13 and later: Exhibits the same strange (hyperbolic) stress distribution as distributing coupling, plus stress peaks at boundaries and edges due to equal nodal weights.
-Distributing coupling is area-weighted, thus no artificial peaks.
++ Result in version 2.13 and later: Exhibits the same strange (hyperbolic) stress distribution as distributing coupling in versions up to 2.18, plus stress peaks at boundaries and edges due to equal nodal weights.
 + This example doesn't work in CGX 2.14.1 and 2.15.